best adobe illustrator alternatives free and paid

 Inkscape

-Inkscape is another open-source vector graphics editor similar to Adobe Illustrator.
-Unlike Illustrator, it's entirely free.
-It’s a great place to start your design journey without spending a dime.
-It’s one of the best Illustrator alternatives.
+Inkscape is also open-source and free, and mostly importantly, it's an vector graphics editor similar to Adobe Illustrator.
+It’s a great place to start your design journey without spending a dime and may be one of the best Adobe Illustrator alternatives.
+However, it might take a while for new users to get a grip on it.

 Operating system: It's available for Windows, macOS, and even Linux.